“I’m behind in payments…will I be giving my house back to the bank in Hawaii?”

 Well, losing a home can be difficult but the impact on your financial situation and your credit is considerably less than if you simply wait out the foreclosure process.
 In fact, going through foreclosure could impact your credit score by as much as 100 to 150 points.
 So the short-term challenge of selling your house is still a better choice than the long-term pain of giving your house back to the bank.

-Interested in learning more about a proactive option besides giving your house back to the bank in Oahu?
+Interested in learning more about a proactive option besides giving your house back to the bank in Hawaii?
 Call us at 808-377-4379 or fill out the form to get more information